FIVE MOST SURPRISING FINDS

 1

-And yet within the walls of our own community, we have maintained a replica of the very hierarchy we claim to oppose.
+And yet within the walls of our own community, we have maintained a copy of the very hierarchy we claim to oppose.
 It runs through our families, friendships, romantic choices, hiring decisions, magazine covers, and music videos.
 It is organized by shade.
 The lighter you are, the higher you sit.
 The darker you are, the less you are worth (Russell, Wilson & Hall, The Color Complex, 1992).

 The Puzzle